swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/index.md

 title: Extreme Weather Events Database
 ---

-# The Extreme Weather Events Database of the:
+# This is the Extreme Weather Events Database of the:

     Scientific Workflow and Integration Software for Health (SWISH)
 <p></p>
 project from the [National Centre for Epidemiology and Population Health](http://nceph.anu.edu.au/) (NCEPH) at the Australian National University (ANU).

-The SWISH project consists of a suite of software tools that we have worked on and leverage off the work of the [https://kepler-project.org/](https://kepler-project.org/), the [http://postgis.refractions.net/](http://postgis.refractions.net/) and the [http://www.stata.com/](http://www.stata.com/) software systems.
+The SWISH project consists of a suite of software tools that we have worked on and leverage off the work of the [https://kepler-project.org/](https://kepler-project.org/), the [http://postgis.refractions.net/](http://postgis.refractions.net/), [http://www.r-project.org/](http://www.r-project.org/) and the [http://www.stata.com/](http://www.stata.com/) software systems.

 Our work includes both an operational web-based research platform as well as enhanced traditional desktop client-side workflows, that boosts our researcher's capacity without compromising our expertise and trusted workflows.
 You can read about the other elements of this project at the [Official Project Blog](http://swish-climate-impact-assessment.blogspot.com.au/) or this [High Level System Description Document webpage](/HighLevelDescription.html).
 From those sites users can explore the scope of the project.
 This site is devoted to low level descriptions of the software resources included in our project.